mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 This defines how you express your thoughts in code using a fluent-oriented, declarative, or near-natural language design.

+But wait—Softanza does all this to ultimately empower innovators to meet the market with transformational digital solutions that truly make a difference!

-## 4. Asoftanza as a Systemized Foundation for Modern Software Platforms
+## Softanza as a Systemized Foundation for Modern Software Platforms

 At its core, Softanza is an accelerative foundation for building modern software platforms and bringing them to the market economy.
 It achieves this through: